 Prior to this offering, there has been no public market for the Common Stock.
-Consequently, the initial public offering price for the Common Stock has been determined by negotiations among the Company, the Representatives and the Selling Stockholder.
-Among the factors considered in such negotiations were prevailing market conditions, the results of operations of the Company in recent periods, the market capitalizations and stages of development of other companies which the Company, the Representatives and the Selling Stockholder believe to be comparable to the Company, estimates of the business potential of the Company, the present state of the Company's development and other factors deemed relevant by the Company, the Representatives and the Selling Stockholder.
+Consequently, the initial public offering price for the Common Stock will be determined by negotiations among the Company, the Representatives and the Selling Stockholder.
+Among the factors to be considered in such negotiations will be prevailing market conditions, the results of operations of the Company in recent periods, the market capitalizations and stages of development of other companies which the Company, the Representatives and the Selling Stockholder believe to be comparable to the Company, estimates of the business potential of the Company, the present state of the Company's development and other factors deemed relevant by the Company, the Representatives and the Selling Stockholder.